yunwaveyuki/BSE_Template_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/l_N8yBcJbkE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # First Milestone
--For my first milestone, the objective was to set up the Raspberry Pi and the monitor.
+- For my first milestone, the objective was to set up the Raspberry Pi and the monitor.
 The Raspberry Pi 4 serves as the central processing unit, responsible for fetching and processing data from various sources.
 Meanwhile, the monitor serves as the interface through which the Raspberry Pi communicates with the user, displaying all the necessary information.

--I am pleased to share that I have successfully completed the setup process for the Raspberry Pi 4 and have connected it to the monitor.
+- I am pleased to share that I have successfully completed the setup process for the Raspberry Pi 4 and have connected it to the monitor.
 Furthermore, I have successfully loaded the Raspberry Pi OS onto the SD card and successfully booted up the system.

--As part of the setup, I have also installed MagicMirror², an open-source modular smart mirror platform, and I am currently in the process of modifying the user interface to align with my desired vision.
+- As part of the setup, I have also installed MagicMirror², an open-source modular smart mirror platform, and I am currently in the process of modifying the user interface to align with my desired vision.

--During this milestone, I encountered a significant challenge in identifying the correct cables for each input and output.
+- During this milestone, I encountered a significant challenge in identifying the correct cables for each input and output.
 In one instance, I mistakenly connected the Ethernet cable to the HDMI port, which resulted in a rather unpleasant display.
 However, with the guidance and assistance I received, I realized my error and rectified it by connecting the unused HDMI cable instead.

--Moving forward, the completion of my project entails physically assembling the Raspberry Pi, monitor, and two-way mirror into a unified unit that seamlessly combines functionality and aesthetic appeal.
+- Moving forward, the completion of my project entails physically assembling the Raspberry Pi, monitor, and two-way mirror into a unified unit that seamlessly combines functionality and aesthetic appeal.
 On the software front, my plan is to further customize the MagicMirror² interface, incorporating useful modules such as weather updates, news feeds, calendar integration, and reminders.

--With each milestone achieved, I am getting closer to realizing the full potential of my Magic Mirror project.
+- With each milestone achieved, I am getting closer to realizing the full potential of my Magic Mirror project.
 I remain committed to ensuring a polished and sophisticated final result that not only fulfills its intended purpose but also captivates and enhances the user's experience.

   ![First Roadblock](IMG_5715.jpg)